jagger1407/ChessCLI/README.md

 - Export a game as a series of algebraic moves (e.g. "1. e4 e5")
 - Add ability to add game variations (fog of war)
 - Rewrite the code to be better
+- Create runnable .jar or .exe or smth